-2. Stone Harbor, a registered investment adviser under the Investment Advisers Act of 1940, as amended ("Advisers Act"), acts as the Current Fund's investment adviser.
-Each future Investment Adviser to a Fund will be registered under the Advisers Act.

-3. Applicants state that, prior to a Fund's implementing a distribution plan in reliance on the order, the board of trustees (the "Board") of the Fund, including a majority of the trustees who are not "interested persons," of such Fund as defined in section 2(a)(19) of the Act (the "Independent Trustees"), shall have requested, and the Adviser shall have provided, such information as is reasonably necessary to make an informed determination of whether the Board should adopt a proposed distribution policy.
-In particular, the Board and the Independent Trustees shall have reviewed information regarding the purpose and terms of a proposed distribution policy, the likely effects of such policy on such Fund's long-term total return (in relation to market price and its net asset value per common share ("NAV")) and the relationship between such Fund's distribution rate on its common shares under the policy and such Fund's total return (in relation to NAV); whether the rate of distribution would exceed such Fund's expected total return in relation to its NAV; and any foreseeable material effects of such policy on such Fund's long-term total return (in relation to market price and NAV).
-The Independent Trustees shall also have considered what conflicts of interest the Adviser and the affiliated persons of the Adviser and each such Fund might have with respect to the adoption or implementation of such policy.
-Applicants state that, only after considering such information shall the Board, including the Independent Trustees, of a Fund approve a distribution policy with respect to such Fund's common shares (the "Plan") and in connection with such approval shall have determined that such Plan is consistent with a Fund's investment objectives and in the best interests of a Fund's common shareholders.
+- 2. PI, a New York limited liability company, is, and all other Advisers will be, registered under the Investment Advisers Act of 1940, as amended ("Advisers Act"), or exempt from such registration.
+PI acts as investment adviser to the Initial Fund and has responsibility for the implementation of the Initial Fund's overall investment strategy.
+PI entered into a subadvisory agreement with Prudential Investment Management Inc. (the "Subadviser"), an affiliate of PI, for the day-to-day management of the Initial Fund's portfolio.
+The Subadviser is, and any subadviser to any Future Fund will be, registered as an investment adviser under the Advisers Act or exempt from such registration. - 3.
+Applicants state that, prior to a Fund's implementing a distribution policy ("Distribution Policy") in reliance on the order, the board of directors (the "Board") of the Fund, including a majority of the directors who are not "interested persons," of such Fund as defined in section 2(a)(19) of the Act (the "Independent Directors"), shall have requested, and the Adviser shall have provided, such information as is reasonably necessary to make an informed determination of whether the Board should adopt a proposed Distribution Policy.
+In particular, the Board and the Independent Directors will review information regarding the purpose and terms of a proposed Distribution Policy; the likely effects of such policy on such Fund's long-term total return (in relation to market price and its net asset value ("NAV") per share of common stock); the expected relationship between such Fund's distribution rate on its common stock under the policy and the Fund's total return (in relation to NAV per share); whether the rate of distribution would exceed such Fund's expected total return in relation to its NAV per share; and any foreseeable material effects of such policy on such Fund's long-term total return (in relation to market price and NAV per share).
+The Independent Directors shall also have considered what conflicts of interest the Adviser and the affiliated persons of the Adviser and each such Fund might have with respect to the adoption or implementation of the Distribution Policy.
+Applicants state that, only after considering such information shall the Board, including the Independent Directors, of a Fund approve a Distribution Policy and in connection with such approval shall have determined that the Distribution Policy is consistent with a Fund's investment objectives and in the best interests of the holders of a Fund's common stock.